voidtrance/vortex/docs/Architecture.md

 not pure Python will be explain later down.

 HW controllers use the configuration file to create and maintain a set of HW objects.
-Each HW object type is suppose to emulate a specific type of HW making up the emulated machine.
+Each HW object klass is suppose to emulate a specific klass of HW making up the emulated machine.
 For example, there are stepper motor,endstop, probe, and heater objects among others.